-Unit VI (671.88-698.23 mbsf) consists of Upper Cretaceous fossilrich, dark brown silty claystone with interbedded sandstone of fluvial or shallow-marine origin.
+Unit VI (671.88-698.23 mbsf) consists of Upper Cretaceous fossil-rich, dark brown silty claystone with interbedded sandstone of fluvial or shallow marine origin.
 The silty claystone contains many wood fragments, possible sporangias, a seed, and fossil spores and pollen.
 The sandstone beds contain well-rounded pebbles and sand grains of volcanic material.
 At the bottom of Unit VI, silty claystone rests upon volcanic basement rocks (Unit VII).
 Large rounded pebbles of weathered basalt close to the base of Unit VI suggest a regolith formed by weathering of volcanic basement.
-In Unit VI, grain density averages 2.72 g/cm, porosity averages 37%, and compressional wave velocity averages 2328 m/s, the latter defining a pronounced velocity inversion from overlying Unit V. The seismic sequence containing the deepest marine sediments cored at Site 1138 thickens to the northeast, suggesting that basaltic basement rocks could be significantly older than the minimum age indicated by biostratigraphy.
+In Unit VI, grain density averages 2.72 g/cm, porosity averages 37%, and P-wave velocity averages 2328 m/s, the latter defining a pronounced velocity inversion from overlying Unit V. The seismic sequence containing the deepest marine sediments cored at Site 1138 thickens to the northeast, suggesting that basaltic basement rocks could be significantly older than the minimum age indicated by biostratigraphy.

-We recognize 22 units within the 144 m of igneous basement (Unit VII) drilled at Site 1138 (Fig. F28).
-Basement Unit 1 includes rounded cobbles of flow-banded, aphyric to sparsely sanidine-phyric dacite.
+We recognize 22 units within the 144 m of igneous basement (Unit VII) drilled at Site 1138 (Fig. 28).
+Basement Unit 1 includes rounded cobbles of flow-banded, aphyric to sparsely sanidinephyric dacite.
 Unit 2 is a complex succession of volcaniclastic rocks overlying basalt lava flows-Units 3 through 22.
-The 20-m-thick volcaniclastic succession comprising Unit 2 includes six variably oxidized and altered pumice lithic breccias.
-Our preferred interpretation is that these are minimally reworked and unwelded, subaerial pyroclastic flow deposits.
-The pumice clasts are typically aphyric, and the bulk composition of a pumice-rich sample is trachytic (Fig. F29).
+The 20-m-thick volcaniclastic succession comprising Unit 2 contains six variably oxidized and altered pumice lithic breccias.
+We interpret these as unwelded, subaerial pyroclastic flow deposits.
+The pumice clasts are typically aphyric, and the bulk composition of a pumice-rich sample is trachytic.
 The volcaniclastic sequence also includes pumice beds, reworked volcaniclastic sediments, and highly altered ash deposits that contain accretionary lapilli.

 Basement Units 3-22 are ~5-m-thick subaerial basaltic lava flows that range from inflated pahoehoe to classic aa.
 Several boundaries are oxidized, suggesting subaerial weathering between eruptions.
 The relatively thin flows at Site 1138 resemble Hawaiian lavas and contrast with the generally thicker flows drilled at Sites 1136 and 1137.
-Most flows have flow-top breccias that are not easily classified.
+Most flows have unique flow top breccias, which are not easily classified.
 Some breccias contain slabs of pahoehoe mixed with aa clinker; others are a jumble of pahoehoe lobes.
-The breccias contain varying amounts of sediment; some appear reworked, most likely in a fluvial environment.
+The breccias contain varying amounts of sediment; some may be reworked, perhaps in a fluvial environment.
 Most flows probably erupted on a moderate slope (1° to 4°) under conditions of high shear resulting from a high eruption rate or topographic confinement.
-Several observations indicate that these are near vent flows: (1) aa and slab pahoehoe flows rarely travel more than a few tens of kilometers from vents; (2) abundant small vesicles indicate that the lavas did not flow far enough for vesicles, which formed at vents, to coalesce; and (3) clasts in some of the welded basal breccias appear to be spatter, which only forms close to vents.
-There are also suggestions of explosive interaction between the lava and groundwater.
-The complex relationships between the flows at Site 1138 do not allow us to identify the products of individual eruptions, but the flows and the eruptions that fed them were considerably smaller than for typical continental flood basalts.
+Several observations indicate that these are near vent flows; specifically, aa and slab pahoehoe flows rarely travel more than a few tens of kilometers from vents; abundant small vesicles indicate that the lavas did not flow far enough for vesicles, which formed at vents, to coalesce; and clasts in some of the welded basal breccias appear to be spatter, which only forms close to vents.

 All basalts show normal magnetic inclinations.
-We calculated a mean inclination of $-60.8^{\circ}$ , which corresponds to a paleolatitude of $46.4^{\circ}$ S, assuming a geocentric dipole field.
-The paleolatitude is thus 7° north of Site 1138.
+We calculated a mean inclination of $-60.8^{\circ}$ , which corresponds to a paleolatitude of 46.4°S, assuming a geocentric dipole field.
+The paleolatitude is thus 7°N of Site 1138.
 This southward shift in latitude since Late Cretaceous time is consistent with the 8.5° difference we found at Site 1137 on Elan Bank.
-The basalts have average grain densities of 2.90 g/cm (range of 2.44-3.1 g/cm), porosities of 25% (range of 9%-55%), and compressional wave velocities of 4014 m/s (range of 1884-7491 m/s).
+The basalts have average (range) grain densities of 2.90 g/cm (2.44-3.13), porosities of 25% (9-55), and P-wave velocities of 4014 m/s (1884-7491).